State- versus Reaction-Based Information Processing in Biochemical Networks

-The main difference between a reaction- and state-based path description lies in whether trajectories are defined using a $K$-dimensional reaction noise vector, or an $M$-dimensional vector describing the effective copy number noise.
+The main difference between a reaction- and state-based \g{trajectories} lies in whether \g{they} are defined using a $K$-dimensional reaction noise vector, or an $M$-dimensional vector describing the effective copy number noise.
 In Eq. (\ref{eq:lna}), the matrix $SH^{1/2}$ transforms the $K$-dimensional reaction noise vector $\mathrm dw$ into the $M$-dimensional species-level noise $\mathrm{d}\xi = S H^{1/2} \mathrm{d}w$, summarising the net contribution of reactions to the effective change in copy numbers.
-Since the linear combination of two Gaussian processes is again a Gaussian process, $\mathrm{d}\xi$ remains a vector of standard Wiener processes with a modified covariance structure.
+Since the linear combination of two \g{Gaussian increments} is again a \g{Gaussian increment}, $\mathrm{d}\xi$ remains a vector of Gaussian increments with a modified covariance structure.
 For instance, the sum of two independent Gaussian increments $a\mathrm{d}w_1(t) + b\mathrm{d}w_2(t)$ results in a single Gaussian increment $\sqrt{a^2 + b^2}\mathrm{d}w(t)$.
 This projection leads to the commonly used state-based formulation of the LNA, for which trajectories are defined as $\tilde{z}_0^t = \left\{\mathrm{d}\xi(s) \mid 0\leq s < t\right\}$.

+\g{Importantly, the projection from reaction-based onto state-based increments is irreversible.
+Summarising reaction channels, as done for state-based \g{trajectories}, can only lead to a loss of information as we demonstrate more explicitly in Case Study I. In fact,} while the effective noise on a species contains the effect of \textit{all} reactions that modify a species, the information on the input trajectory is, in general, contained only in a subset of reaction channels.
+The remaining reactions act as a source of uninformative noise which hampers information transfer.